Food and Drug Administration, HHS.

 Start Supplemental Information

-On January 31, 2020, as a result of confirmed cases of COVID-19, and after consultation with public health officials as necessary, Alex M. Azar II, Secretary of Health and Human Services (HHS), pursuant to the authority under section 319 of the Public Health Service Act (42 U.S.C.
-247d) (PHS Act), determined that a PHE exists and has existed since January 27, 2020, nationwide.
+On January 31, 2020, as a result of confirmed cases of COVID-19, and after consultation with public health officials as necessary, the Secretary of Health and Human Services, pursuant to the authority under section 319 of the Public Health Service Act (42 U.S.C.
+247d), determined that a PHE exists and has existed since January 27, 2020, nationwide.

-On March 13, 2020, President Donald J. Trump declared that the COVID-19 outbreak in the United States constitutes a national emergency, beginning March 1, 2020.
+On March 13, 2020, there was a Presidential declaration that the COVID-19 outbreak in the United States constitutes a national emergency, beginning March 1, 2020.

 The March 25, 2020, notice further stated that, in general, rather than publishing a separate NOA for each COVID-19-related guidance, FDA intends to publish periodically a consolidated NOA announcing the availability of certain COVID-19-related guidances that FDA issued during the relevant period, as included in table 1.
 This notice announces COVID-19-related guidances that are posted on FDA's website.